 What’s more, there’s a lot of untrustworthy information floating about online which makes claims about the almost magical benefits of organic food.
 How can you sort fact from fiction?

 At Erbology, our first port of call is always scientific research.
-So, we’ve done the hard work for you and scoured. the latest scientific studies on organic food.
-Our top findings are summarized below, so you can make an informed decision about the food you eat.
+So, we've done the hard work for you and scoured. the latest scientific studies on organic food.
+Our top findings are summarised below, so you can make an informed decision about the food you eat.

 But first: what makes a food organic?